ShubhamJitiya/Host-wordpress-site-from-local-machine/README.md

 9. Import to databaseManager > phpAdmin
 	- Inside under your dbname refer point 6
+	- Make sure to upload in created db not to `information_schema`

 10. Unable to publish or access pages?
 	- Check whether all 'localhost' is replaced with your url?